 We didn’t know anybody in Mississippi and had no stops to make, so all we saw of this great state was a rest stop or two.
 And might I say, they were actually quite pretty with plantation-style architecture.
 You can learn a lot about a state and what the people value by seeing their rest stops.
 They’re a statement unto themselves and give you just a glimpse of what the rest of the state has in store.
 It was raining the whole time we were in the state, so we just kept right on driving.
 This was the state where we told the kids “remember reading about slavery in the USA?
 Where we are right now used to be a slave state.”
 This was surreal for them.
 (It still is to me too).
 On a side note: there was so much ivy covering the trees that in some places we couldn’t even see the trees… just the ivy the had completely enveloped them.

-Alabama: finally, the Ocean!
+Alabama: Finally, We Saw the Ocean!

 We drove through Alabama twice.
 Once in the very southern part going from Louisiana to Florida, and again in the northern part while leaving Florida and headed towards Arkansas.
 It’s funny—we drove through six states before the kids actually saw “the ocean,” and that finally happened in Alabama.
 Up until then, all the water we saw or drove over was from lakes, rivers, and swamps.
 Of course, there were no beaches where we were, so on we drove.
 On a side note, I must say: the worst drivers we encountered were in Alabama.
 They drove extremely fast and they’d ride up almost touching our bumper if they wanted us out of the way, even if we were already in the fast lane trying to pass someone else.
 I’m not sure what that’s about, but it was definitely noticeable.